GCSBOSS/deno-eclipt/README.md

 ## TODO
 - unquote arguments and values
 - mark multi options some way in the help
+- generalize main function and subcommand
+- maybe rename 'data' to 'opts' for consistency

 ## Reporting Bugs
 If you have found any problems with this module, please: